 - name (square in this example).

 - parameters in parentheses (a in this example).

 - return type(s) which follows the parentheses (f32 in this example).

 - The function's implementation block follows the signature.
 The block contains indented statement(s) that represent the logic to be performed by the function.

 The declaration of a functions's parameters is a comma-separated list of variable names, enclosed in parentheses.
 Each parameter variable corresponds on a one-to-one basis to the value arguments passed to the function when it is called.
 They must match in both number and type:

 // Define a method that returns the addition of its two parameters fn add(a i32, b i32) i32 return a+b add(2,3) // returns 5, since a is set to 2 and b to 3 add(2) // ERROR! add() needs exactly two values, not one or three add(2.0, 4.0) // ERROR! add() needs integers, not floating point numbers

 To allow a parameter's value to be changed, precede the name with mut.
-Unless references (pointers) are involved, mutation of the parameter's value will have no effect on the caller since the parameter's value is a copy of the caller's value.
+Mutation of the parameter's value has no effect on the caller since the parameter's value is a copy of the caller's value.
 Changes to one value do not affect the other.

 fn weird(a i32, mut b i32) a = 34 // ERROR! a is immutable and may not be changed b = 4 // b may be changed since it is declared 'mut' number = 3 weird(5, number) // number is still 3, despite weird() changing b to 4